 Her story, as told in the film, begins during her time as an elite freestyle Olympic skier when her dreams were shattered by a career-ending accident.
 Lead actress Jessica Chastain narrates the details of her character’s sporting life; a narration that continues throughout the film.
 Her subsequent life of shady business dealings is told through a fractured narrative, which ricochets between three moments in time: her teenage years, her poker empire and her legal defence following her arrest.

 There is no doubt that her story is a curiosity, especially given the fact that some of the known players in her poker nights included Leonardo DiCaprio, Ben Affleck and Todd Phillips.
+I imagine they prefer the privacy offered by playing online at Best-Casino.net now given the infamy those poker nights now have.
 Even more lurid is the fact that Tobey Maguire was instrumental in founding the notorious tournaments, and yet, despite all of these names being highly publicised in Bloom’s real-life story, the film chooses to protect their identities with a throwaway narration declaring that all names have been changed, aside from Bloom’s.
 And so what we’re fed is a contrived character known only as “Player X” (Michael Cera) who serves as a composite for all of the aforementioned names; most notably Maguire.
 Sitting beside him are an assortment of no-names who simply have wealth and wield a considerable amount of power.

 Molly’s Game is the directorial debut from playwright and screenwriter Aaron Sorkin, whose previous work includes A Few Good Men, Moneyball and The Social Network amongst others, and it is certainly a notable effort.
 He handles the narrative hopscotch well and effectively distinguishes between time lines without confusion.
 Each period is told with alternative styles, from the earnestness of her upbringing, to the confidence of her poker exploits, and to the grounded acceptance of responsibility during her legal defence.
 That being said, were it not for the fragmented storytelling, the film risked being a tedious affair indeed.
 Sorkin takes his sweet time and meanders his way to the finish line, with portions of each section baring too much focus on seemingly irrelevant details.

 My interest in poker is zilch, and I consider the thought of watching the game unfold on screen to be a dreadful proposition.
+I do have friends who like playing poker and other online casino games from sites like Lennus.com, but for me, every time I hear about it, I can feel my eyes glaze over.
 Therefore it is to Sorkin’s credit that the poker elements of the story are compelling.
 The rules of the game are broken down in the narration, with on-screen diagrams to help guide the uninitiated viewer, and with the various mind-games and rule-breaking happenings at the table, I began to recall some of the more thrilling moments in the 1961 Paul Newman film The Hustler.
 Had the mysterious characters of the game been identified to the audience, the viewer might invest more interest in the game play and less time trying to figure out who’s supposed to be who.
-But hey, those celebrity players are still bankable names, and this is – after all – a studio film protecting its property.
+But hey, those celebrity players are still bankable names, and this is ““ after all ““ a studio film protecting its property.